Civil War Medicine Conference

 “One of the best conferences that I have ever attended.
 Well-organized, well-run

 and effective.
 This was a very worthwhile conference that reflects positively

 upon the museum and its personnel.
 Thank you for a wonderful experience.”

 2012 Annual Conference on Civil War Medicine Attendee

-Join us in Philadelphia and see why the Museum’s Annual Conference is called “one of the best conferences that I have ever attended.”
+Join us in Kennesaw, Georgia in conjunction with Kennesaw State University and see why the Museum’s Annual Conference is called “one of the best conferences that I have ever attended.”
 Listen to stimulating lectures, make new friends and become part of an annual family reunion.
-This year, the conference is being co-sponsored by the Mütter Museum.
-The lectures will take place there on the Friday, as will a special tour!
 Watch our website, www.civilwarmed.org, for updates.
-Conference information regarding speakers, bus tour, etc., will be available mid-May.
 All members will receive a conference brochure.
 For further information, contact Tom Frezza, PryHouse@civilwarmed.org, or call 301-695-1864, ext.
-14.
+1011.